floross/tractr/README.md

 * Write unit and integration test
 * Split and normalize form components
 * Use a global state management (promising one is [Recoil.js](https://recoiljs.org/))
-* Add pagination to the user list
+* -> Keep track of the filtered params accros the pages